 The Capuchin Crypt is a popular tourist attraction, especially during peak travel seasons and weekends.

-To have a more serene and less crowded experience, consider visiting on weekdays, early in the morning, or later in the afternoon.
+To have a more serene and less crowded experience, consider visiting on weekdays, early in the morning as soon as it opens, i.e., at 10 am, or later in the afternoon.

 Vienna is renowned for its cultural events, such as music concerts, opera performances, and festivals.

 If you’re interested in attending such events, you can plan your visit around them.